PelNet/pcl-dump/README.md

  ## Syntax

  `-n`                Disables the initialization of a serial port.
-This allows other applications to write raw PCL to the buffer file in order for PCL dump to render it.
+This allows other applications to write raw PCL/HPGL to the buffer file in order for Scope dump to render it.

  `-k`                Prevents the buffer file from being flushed when a job has been processed.
 Used to keep the buffer for analysis or re-rendering the data to another format.